Writers are too nice.

 Best case scenario, you finish on time.
 Phew!
 You made it.

 Except, you didn’t.
 Because you neglected to do any self promotion over the past four weeks and now you’re about to collect the final paycheck on your horizon.
+Also there are many online tools where you can generate paychecks and collect them in one place in order to have all your documents.
 (Assuming, of course, that they pay on time.
 Which they won’t.)

 ❌ Reason #2.
 New writers don’t charge enough.
 You cover costs, but you don’t make any profit.
 Which means you might be OK while slammed.